-Many of us like to find new ways to tailor the things we use or wear to our needs and liking.
-It’s just more fun and enjoyable that way, plus it makes you love your things more.
+Many of us like to find new ways to tailor the things we use or wear to our personal style.
+It’s just more fun and enjoyable that way, plus it makes your belongings a little more yours.
 However, it’s not always easy to do so.
-Fortunately, Vans are one of the most ideal shoe choices if you’re looking to give them a new, fresh, and unique look.
+Fortunately, Vans are one of the most ideal shoe choices if you’re looking to create a new, fresh, and unique look.
 They’re durable, trendy, and are extremely easy to paint on.
 Add other embellishments or some unique decorations, and you have one-of-a-kind kicks to rock on.

+How to customize Vans shoes depends on what style of shoe you own.
 Before you begin the actual process of customization or even getting the supplies you need to implement your specific design, you must get the suitable shoes for you to work on and apply your chosen customization.
-Different Vans sneakers may be more appropriate for one kind of styling, while others may prove easier to work on when applying different styling types.
+Different Vans sneakers may be more appropriate for one kind of styling, while others may prove easier to work on when applying other styling types.
 There are many options to choose from, and you can pick one according to your preference.
 According to Who What Wear, the most iconic styles that “every fan should have in their collection,” are Old Skool, the Slip-On, Sk8-Hi, Authentic, and Checkerboard.
 Here are a few commonly used designs: